jmetancelin/jmetancelin.github.io/cv.md

 ## Collective responsibilities

+2021
+:    Member of selection commitee for Assistant Professor in  section
+     26/60 at University of Côte d’Azur

+Depuis 2019
+:    Member of board for Skill Certificate in High Performance
+     Computing delivered by the GENCI

+Since 2019
+:    Member of recruitment commitee for student in MIBD master

 Since 2018
 :     In charge of pedagogic organization of L1-MIASHS, UPPA
       (Mathematics and Computer Science applied to Human and Social Sciences)

 2015--2017
 :     Animating activities of the Maison de la Simulation de Champagne-Ardenne.
-Participating in the organization of ROMEO annual scientific day
+Co-organization of ROMEO annual scientific day

 2012--2014
 :     Represent PhD student for IT laboratory managment